facebookresearch/DeeperCluster/README.md

-# DeeperCluster: Leveraging Large-Scale Uncurated Data for Unsupervised Pre-training of Visual Features
+# DeeperCluster: Unsupervised Pre-training of Image Features on Non-Curated Data

-This code implements the unsupervised pre-training of convolutional neural networks, or convnets, as described in [Leveraging Large-Scale Uncurated Data for Unsupervised Pre-training of Visual Features](https://arxiv.org/abs/1905.01278).
+This code implements the unsupervised pre-training of convolutional neural networks, or convnets, as described in [Unsupervised Pre-training of Image Features on Non-Curated Data](https://arxiv.org/abs/1905.01278).
-We denote our method by DeeperCluster.

 ## Models
 We provide for download the following models: